What is counselling?

 Session fees may change during our work together, however you will be given 3 months notice of any fee increases.

 • Yes, there is no obligation to complete a certain number of counselling sessions, or attend for a specific length of time.
-Deciding to end counselling should be a decision that feels right for you.
+Ending counselling should be a decision that feels right for you.
 You may find that counselling sessions come to a natural ending point, or that sessions are no longer right for you at this time.
-Deciding on when to end sessions can be a really helpful conversation within counselling sessions and counsellors are not offended if you say you would like to end!
+Considering when to end counselling can be a really insightful conversation to have with your counsellor.
+It is important to remember that counsellors will not be offended if you tell them that you would like to end!

-When stopping counselling, it can be helpful to give at least two weeks (or four weeks for fortnightly sessions) notice to provide chance to talk through an ending within a session and for you and the counsellor to bring the sessions to a close in a structured way.
+When stopping counselling, it can be helpful to give at least two weeks notice (or four weeks for fortnightly sessions) to provide chance to talk through an ending within a session and for you and the counsellor to bring the sessions to a close in a structured way.

 • I only work with adult clients (aged 18+).